 Think of geotargeting like invisible fencing for a pet.
 It’s a way to keep your searches within a certain area by putting up invisible lines (aka Google Ads settings).

-To reap the rewards that geotargeting offers, you need to have a firm grasp on its nuances.
-That’s exactly what this guide will help you do.
+But to reap the rewards that geotargeting offers, you need to put in place a refined advertising strategy.
+And that’s exactly what this guide will show you how to do.

 What is geotargeting?